 Diane’s Vent - a seafloor tribute to Diane Adams

 On November 2017 the Woods Hole Oceanographic Institution lead an expedition to some recently discovered hydrothermal vents fields in the Gulf of California.
-During this expedition they placed a special marker near one of the active vents in memory of our Diane Adams, who passed away in June 2017.
+During this expedition they placed a special marker near one of the active vents in memory of our colleague and friend Diane Adams, who passed away in June 2017.

 The vent, formerly called the "PBS vent", has now been renamed as "Diane's Vent”.
 Diane's research focused, among others, on larval dispersal near hydrothermal vents.
 This monument is a fitting tribute to her scientific legacy, her deep love for hydrothermal vents, and the lasting impact she has had as a colleague and friend on all of us who were lucky enough to cross paths with her.
 Click to watch the video below to see the deployment, learn about Diane’s work and life, and watch this mesmerizing hydrothermal candle lighting up the seafloor in her memory.